Best Receipt Scanner App UK (2026): 7 Apps Tested for Sole Traders

 The key question is: do you need a full accounting platform, or do you just need to keep your receipts and mileage organised for tax time?
 If it's the latter, you don't need to pay £15/month for software built for accountants.

-10 free scans per month.
+10 scans per month on the free tier.
 Mileage tracking.
 Smart warnings.
 No credit card.